usnistgov/tcp_c2_rviz/Readme.md

 	# update path environment variable for ROS
 	> source devel/setup.sh

+In conjunction with the ability to use different robots, each robot has different base link and end effector link  and possibly world coordinate names.
+This discrepency must be resolved.
+So the cmdinterpreter.ini file in the FIXME: workspace/devel/cmdinterpreter/lib/cmdinterpreter.ini file now includes sections for each robot handled with the key definition for the base and eelink names.
+The  ini file has:

+	[motoman_sia20d]
+	base= base_link
+	eelink=link_t

+and for the fanuc lrmate 200 id the following ini section was added:

+	[fanuc_lrmate200id]
+	base= base_link
+	eelink=link_6

+In RVIZ you will need to go into global options and change the world coordinates for the display to work properly.
+So far, it is not obvious how to change the value programmatically, and not manually.
 #Testing
-After compiling you will have 3 packages: cmdinterpreter, motoman_sia20d_support, and robotconfig.
+After compiling you will have 1 interface packages: cmdinterpreter and a bunch of robot URDF configurations, so far: motoman_sia20d_support, fanuc_lrmate200id_support, and kuka_lwr_support.
- - motoman_sia20d_support contains the urdf/xacro and robot description
- - robotconfig configures the motoman xacro and has launch file
- - cmdinterpreter contains the ROS interface to the joint publisher, which reads commands on a socket and publishes the joints to a ROS topic.
+ - cmdinterpreter contains the ROS interface to the joint publisher, which reads commands on a socket and publishes the joints to a ROS topic and has the launch files.
+ - motoman_sia20d_support, fanuc_lrmate200id_support, and motoman_sia20d_support contains the urdf/xacro and robot description
-To run the motoman RVIZ command and control interfface, run he following roslaunch
+To run the motoman RVIZ command and control interfface, YOU MUST BE IN THE ROOT WORKSPACE DIRECTORY, and then run the following roslaunch sequence:

 	> cd tcp_c2_rviz
 	> sourc devel/setup.bash
-	> roslaunch cmdinterpreter rviz.launch
+	> roslaunch cmdinterpreter rviz.launch robot:= motoman_sia20d | fanuc_lrmate200id
-You should see the following two screens: (1) the rviz motoman visualization; and (2) the joint_state_publisher
+If you omit the robot roslaunch command line argument, the default value is "motoman_sia20d".
+You should see the following two screens: (1) the rviz motoman visualization; and (2) the joint_state_publisher.

 <CENTER>
 ![Figure2](./images/image2.gif?raw=true)